bodo-ai/Bodo/docs/source/development.rst

   dictionary, quantiles, timsort.
 It also includes helper C extensions.
 - `io` directory provides I/O support such as CSV, HDF5, Parquet and Numpy.
 - `tests` provides unittests.

+For each function implemented (either overloading Pandas or internal), the following has to be specified:

+- side effects for dead code elimination
+- aliasing (inlining if necessary)
+- distributed analysis
+- distributed transformation